benleung/leetcode/patterns/dfs-backtracking/backtracking.md

     return
 ```

-3. backtrack for one branch
+3. how to backtrack a branch
 ```python
 # this bit is turned on
 self.h, self.m = self.h+dh, self.m+dm